Four Reasons to Apply GIS on a Project

 Using GIS technology, users can spatially overlay different sets of data, which provides stakeholders with a more comprehensive view of a project to further assess and support good decision-making.

 Creating data overlays can also aggregate disparate datasets and provide higher-level project insight and analysis relating to civil site design, environmental hazards, site elevations, aerial maps, socioeconomic awareness, and transportation routes.
+When these data sets are analyzed together with deep learning (DL) models, we can use increasing computational efficiency to deliver key insights on complex, multi-variable problems earlier in a project.
+These results help improve our staff’s efficiency when this initial process moves to a human-centered data review.

 3. Spatial Calculations Supports Unified Processes